In 2021/22, Oxfam Hong Kong (OHK):

-The investment in programmes we spent for the year amounted to HK$172.1 million which represented 79% of our total expenditure.
+The investment in programmes we spent for the year amounted to HK$152.3 million which represented close to 80% of our total expenditure.
 Management and administration costs – the costs required to run and maintain our organisation – represented 4% of our total expenditure this year.
 These expenses contributed to our organisation’s governance, financial management, information technology systems, audit and legal services.
 Fundraising and marketing costs include the cost of all activities aimed at raising donations, conducting market research, registering new donors, and issuing receipts to donors.
 These expenses represented 16% of our total expenditure.

 Most of our donors are members of the public, and many give what they can every month.
 Our monthly donors provide us with a high degree of autonomy, flexibility, integrity and stability, and we provide them with regular updates, reports, invitations to workshops, and an annual gathering with our staff where they learn more about our impact.

 OHK does not receive regular funding from the Hong Kong SAR Government.
 We only receive one-off funding for specific emergency efforts, and we apply those funds from the Hong Kong SAR Government Disaster Relief Fund (DRF).
-During the 2019/20 financial year, the DRF granted us a total of HK$12.1 million to provide emergency relief to cyclone/typhoon survivors in Mozambique, Malawi and the Philippines.
+During the 2021/22 financial year, OHK did not receive any grants from the DRF.

 OHK is also not a subsidiary of an international body.
 We are an independent development and relief agency based in Hong Kong.
 We do not receive regular funding from any overseas headquarters.
 Funding support from Oxfam affiliates generally only comes for specific projects.